![]() |

 Writing never comes out correctly the first time, and it is important to revise, and revise, and revise.
 Here is a scene from the first draft of the Comic Book Kid.
 (The Outlaw Traps us in his Hideout) (pg.
 57-61).

-compare this original scene with the one used in the final book and find the similarities and differences.
+Class Activity: compare this original scene with the one used in the final book and find the similarities and differences.
 The students should then calmly be informed of how lucky the author is to have the greatest editor in the world.
 Note: In the original draft, Mattie was a boy named Nic.

 ______________________________________________________________________________________________